 Flannery’s change in behavior following her saint candidacy near the war’s end was the final push.
 At first, Alice had assumed that the Monadic priests had done something to Flannery.
 But Flannery never exhibited the attributes of those types of traumas.
 She did, however, show a decreased interest in her hobbies and lost her rebellious spunkiness.
 Alice’s parents had said it was ‘maturity,’ but Alice had held doubts.
 However, no matter how hard Alice tried, she could never get to the answer.
 The books and her years at the university told her nothing.
 All she could do was theorize—but that in itself was faulty because it was through the lens of her own perspective.
 Absolutely frustrating.

 Taking up the helm of peacekeeper was the culmination of these things.
 ‘Psychological Evaluations,’ they had named the division.
 ‘Quality Assurance’ and ‘Agent Screening’ were the other proposed titles.
-Its creation was the partial result of several incidents involving peacekeepers exhibiting trauma-realted episodes that disrupted their assignments.
+Its creation was the partial result of several incidents involving peacekeepers exhibiting trauma-related episodes that disrupted their assignments.
 The press was not happy about this; and with Ophiuchus needing analytical assessments of several external and internal sociological and psychological factors, the Psychological Evaluations Department was birthed as a result.

 Why this department hadn’t been established as one of the first founding peacekeeping departments, Alice had no clue.
 Then again, it wasn’t a popular department.
 No one enjoyed being forced to have their problems dissected by a stranger and judged on whether or not those problems would hinder them on their job assignment.
 Many peacekeepers, in fact, came to dislike Alice for her straightforward strictness and thus christened her with the title “Ice-gate of Ophiuchus.”
 Many of Alice’s fellow department members thought her approach and non-leniency were overly harsh too.

 Each person was different and preferred different methods of approach—that much Alice agreed on.
 But in her personal opinion, tiptoeing around reality didn’t solve problems.
 It only prolonged them.
-Embracing someone and feeding them with constant reassurances—although helfpul in itself—were temporary measures.
+Embracing someone and feeding them with constant reassurances—although helpful in itself—were temporary measures.
 It was better to be safe than regretful.

 All in all, it was a rewarding job, despite her always taking care to keep her distance from her patients.
 The distance remained firm even when Jericho came under her care.
 Because “the only person who can truly help you is yourself” as she would tell her patients.
-Everything else in that person’s surroundings was a tool to guide them to that ‘salvation’—Alice included herself as a tool and resource.
+Everything else in that person’s surroundings was a tool to guide them to that ‘salvation’—Alice included herself as such a tool and resource.
 If she became too close to a patient and her perspective on her patients became skewed as a result, then she wouldn’t be able to do her job effectively.

 Talib, on the other hand, was much more hands-on and optimistic in his approach.
 Rather than being a cog in the wheel of change, he’d wanted to be one of the forces behind it.
 She never quite got along with him as normal friends would—with most of their conversations turning into sparring arguments.
 His humor was both sad and humorous at the same time.
 Still, she trusted him which was why she insisted that he become Jericho’s partner after Jericho had finally gotten the clearance for official assignments and when Gabrielle’s interest in him had been inevitably piqued.